Procedure Guide

 • General sizing 4-5 mm popliteal, 2-3 mm tibial, 2 mm pedal.

-• Previously suggested DCB mortality association likely untrue.
-DCB clearly superior to bland angioplasty in fem-pop for primary patency (LEVANT II, IN.PACT SFA, ILLUMENATE EU RCTs and global registries) but not below the knee.
+• Drug coated/eluting balloons (DCBs): DCB clearly superior to bland angioplasty in fem-pop for primary patency (LEVANT II, IN.PACT SFA, ILLUMENATE EU RCTs and global registries) but not below the knee.
+Previously studies suggested increased mortality with DCB for fem-pop, which may have been true (debatable) for older devices but more recent analyses suggest no increased mortality.

 • Stenting: generally oversize ~1 mm